-Not only you reduce your shipping time to 3-5 days, you make your customers happy while watching your customer feedback score improve in the long run.
+Not only do you reduce your shipping time to 3-5 days, you make your customers happy while watching your customer feedback score improve in the long run.

 At the end of the day, you want to see something like this:

-With good customer feedback score, your customers will automatically give 5-star ratings on your Facebook page, which is a win-win situation for both you and your customers.
+With a good customer feedback score, your customers will automatically give 5-star ratings on your Facebook page, which is a win-win situation for both you and your customers.